LisaNaccache/TD-Lisa_Naccache/backend/README.md

 ---

 ## Features
-- CRUD operations for Todos and Learning Packages.
+- CRUD operations for Todos and Learning Packages and Learning Fact.
 - Swagger documentation for API navigation.
 - Database synchronization with PostgreSQL.